-This has particularly had significance within the battle for legal recognition for gay marriage.
-Religious people against gay marriage fear they will have to celebrate gay weddings in their churches and houses of worship, or somehow think that legal recognition for gay people will change the meanings of their own religious wedding ceremonies.
-On the other side, gays and lesbians have sometimes devalued the worth of having a wedding if their marriage can't have legal standing.
-In the recent battle over Prop 8 (which for the record, I opposed), some have said that when Prop 8 passed, their weddings meant nothing.
+The varying definitions of a wedding, marriage and legal marriage has particular significance within the battle for legal recognition for gay marriage.
+Religious people against gay marriage fear they will have to celebrate gay weddings in their churches and houses of worship, or somehow believe that legal recognition for gay people will change the meanings of their own religious wedding ceremonies.
+On the other side, gays and lesbians have sometimes devalued the worth of having a wedding if their marriage cannot have legal standing.
+In the recent battle over Proposition 8, some have said that when Prop 8 passed, their weddings meant nothing.

-I think both are wrong.
 Legal recognition by the state grants you many rights and benefits.
-But it is not the same thing as, or a substitute for a wedding.

 Although this is the case, it is not the same thing as, or a substitute for, a wedding.
 Only you can decide when your wedding has real meaning and significance.
 Surely the love expressed on that day, and the vows that were made, are valuable and worth something.
 After all, we have seen when celebrities, such as Britney Spears, can make a decision to get married for 24 hours under the influence, while other people may get married only for legal reasons, such as immigration.